Study Abroad FAQ's

-A: The Study Abroad Program at Philadelphia University is a junior year program.
+A: The Study Away Program at Jefferson (Philadelphia University + Thomas Jefferson University) is a junior year program.
+Some programs like interior design, animation and graphic design designate specific semesters to Study Away.
 If you are interested in one of our summer programs, the earliest a student may go abroad is the summer after sophomore year, assuming the student has completed at least 60 credits.
-Exceptions: Architecture students go abroad during their fourth year, and Industrial Design students go abroad second semester sophomore year and fall semester junior year.
+Exceptions: Architecture students go abroad during their fourth year.

 Q: Are there study abroad opportunities for Freshmen or Sophomores?

-A: Semester or summer study abroad is reserved for juniors, however there may be faculty-led short courses that are open to freshmen and sophomores.
-Check the "short course" information on the website or check with the Study Abroad Office.
+A: Semester or summer study away is reserved for juniors, however there may be faculty-led short courses that are open to freshmen and sophomores.
+Check the "short course" information on the website or check with the Study Away Office.

 Q: Are there specific programs approved for certain majors?

-A: Yes and No. There are study abroad programs that are best suited for specific majors.
-However some of our study abroad programs will work for just about any major.
+A: Yes and No. There are study abroad programs that are best suited for specific majors and studio courses are often only available at specific programs.
+However some of our study away programs will work for just about any major.
+Ultimately it depends on your academic plan.
 If you would like to learn more about your options, please visit the "Programs" link at the top of this page or stop by our office to talk with us about it.